Your capital is at risk. Terms and conditions apply.

 Overview

-eToro has revolutionized online investing with its innovative social and copy trading features.
-Founded in 2007, the platform has grown to serve over 30 million users globally, offering a unique blend of traditional investing, cryptocurrency trading, and social network functionality that appeals particularly to newer investors.
+eToro is best known for its social and copy trading features, which make it feel different from traditional stock brokers.
+Founded in 2007, the platform has grown to serve over 40 million registered users globally, offering a unique blend of traditional investing, cryptocurrency trading, and social network functionality that appeals particularly to newer investors.

 eToro Interface